Lindsey Thomasson Pictures: Woman Charged With Killing 2-Year-Old Presley Porting, Her Boyfriend’s Daughter

 Lindsey Thomasson is behind bars after police say the woman abused and killed Presley Kay Porting, her boyfriend’s 2-year-old daughter.

 The Gardner, Kansas, woman was arrested and charged with first-degree murder this week for the girl’s death back in early February.
 Police were initially called to a home for a report that the toddler had stopped breathing.
-Porting was taken to a hospital, but she was pronounced dead shortly afterward, Fox 4 Kansas City reported.
+Porting was taken to a hospital, but pronounced dead shortly afterward, Fox 4 Kansas City reported.

 Lindsey Thomasson was engaged to the girl’s father at the time, although the two have since broken up, the report noted.

-The exact circumstances of the girl’s death are not yet public.
+The exact circumstances for the girl’s death are not yet public.
 Police have still not released a cause of death for Presley Kay Porting, but they did note that Thomasson was charged with killing the girl “while committing or attempting to commit child abuse,” the Kansas City Star reported.

 .@GardnerKSPolice Lindsey Thomasson mugshot, suspect from earlier @GardnerKSPolice news release. pic.twitter.com/LhwCxwp0pT